naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize revenue from ads, affiliate links, and product sales in a single dashboard.
+Track and visualize your WordPress site's revenue from ads, affiliate links, digital products, and memberships.

 ## Features
-- Add and view daily revenue entries
+- Track revenue by type (ads, affiliate, digital products, memberships)
-- Visualize revenue with a chart
+- Visualize revenue data with a chart
-- Categorize revenue by source (ads, affiliate, products)
-- Simple and intuitive interface
+- Simple dashboard for adding and viewing revenue

 ## Installation
-1. Upload the plugin file to your WordPress plugins directory.
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
-2. Activate the plugin from the WordPress admin panel.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Revenue Tracker in the admin menu to start tracking.
+3. Go to the 'Revenue Tracker' menu in your admin panel

 ## Setup
 - No additional setup required.
-Start adding revenue entries right away.
+Start adding revenue data from the dashboard.

 ## Usage
-- Use the form to add new revenue entries.
+- Select revenue type and enter amount
+- Click 'Save Revenue' to record
-- View your revenue history and chart in the dashboard.
+- View your revenue chart on the dashboard

-- Categorize each entry by source for better insights.
+## Requirements
+- WordPress 5.0 or higher
+- PHP 7.0 or higher